 - If there are no other suitable items:

 - - The unique need being addressed which results in no other equally suitable alternative.

 - - A detailed explanation of why the product is required.

 - If an experimental product:

 - - The experimental product work plan.
 The work plan should provide for the evaluation of the proprietary product, and where appropriate, a comparison with current technology.

 131.2.3 Proprietary Item Approval

-Consideration of approval for PICs on all projects and PIFs and experimental work plans off of NHS routes, including LPA projects, will be conducted by Central Office Design.
+Consideration of approval for all projects, including LPA projects, will be conducted by Central Office Design.